Skip to content

 The Great Class of 1939 established the Award for Excellence in 1989 to commemorate the fiftieth anniversary of the class.
 The Great Class of 1939, characterized by remarkable service to Clemson University, the community, the state, and the nation, created this award to recognize and inspire faculty service that exceeds expectations.

 A call for nominations is sent from the Faculty Senate Office to all faculty early in the fall semester.
 For more details, refer to the Class of ’39 Award guidelines (PDF).
-The nomination form (PDF) must be completed and submitted by the deadline outlined in this year's announcement (PDF) to be considered by the review committee.
+The nomination form (PDF) must be completed and submitted by October 28, 2024, to be considered by the review committee.
 The Faculty Senate President, in consultation with the Senate Advisory Committee, appoints a Review Committee of five voting members to include two of the most recent winners, with the newest winner serving as chair.
 The Provost serves as an ex-officio, non-voting member.

 Provost Jones and Dr. Powell holding the Award for Excellence in front of a brick column outside.